Avquiet/react-proj/README.md

+# Made with React.js

+Chat with a built-in bot, messages are not limited.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).